Quantum limits to the energy resolution of magnetic field sensors: Abstract

 \section{Abstract}

 The energy resolution per bandwidth $E_R$ is a figure of merit that combines the field resolution, bandwidth or duration of the measurement, and size of the sensed region.
-Several very different dc magnetometer technologies approach $E_R = \hbar$, while to date none has surpassed this level.
-This suggests a technology-spanning quantum limit, a suggestion that is strengthened by model-based calculations for nitrogen-vacancy centres in diamond, for dc SQUID sensors, and for optically-pumped alkali-vapor magnetometers, all of which predict a quantum limit close to $E_R = \hbar$.
+Several different dc magnetometer technologies approach $E_R = \hbar$, while to date none has surpassed this level.
+This suggests a technology-spanning quantum limit, a suggestion that is strengthened by model-based calculations for nitrogen-vacancy centres in diamond, for superconducting quantum interference device (SQUID) sensors, and for some optically-pumped alkali-vapor magnetometers, all of which predict a quantum limit close to $E_R = \hbar$.
 Here we review what is known about energy resolution limits, with the aim to understand when and how $E_R$ is limited by quantum effects.
-We include a survey of reported sensitivity versus size of the sensed region for a dozen magnetometer technologies, review the known model-based quantum limits, and critically assess possible sources for a technology-spanning limit, including zero-point fluctuations, magnetic self-interaction, and quantum speed limits.
+We include a survey of reported sensitivity versus size of the sensed region for more than twenty magnetometer technologies, review the known model-based quantum limits, and critically assess possible sources for a technology-spanning limit, including zero-point fluctuations, magnetic self-interaction, and quantum speed limits.
 Finally, we describe sensing approaches that appear to be unconstrained by any of the known limits, and thus are candidates to surpass $E_R = \hbar$.

 {B_{\rm true}} {\tilde{s}_{z,i}} {\tilde{s}_{z,j}} {^{(z)}} {^{(jk)}} {^{(ik)}} {^{(k)}}

 {{\bf r}} {{\bf b}} {\pmb{\scriptr}} {{\mathbb R}} {{\mathbb Z}} {S_{\rm lim}} {{\bf y}} {\omega_{\rm dd}} {\omega_{L}}